Your Software PM Mentor

 How to Understand Change Management and Use it for Project Management

 This post aims to help Project Managers to realistically define the boundaries between Project Management (PM) and Change Management (CM).
-I would like to lead you through the differences between the two disciplines, to show what can be picked from the CM discipline for your projects.
+I would like to lead you through the differences between the two disciplines to show what can be picked from the CM discipline for your projects.

 How to make the current grey areas between project and change management clear?